A 2-torsion invariant of 2-knots: Computing on -knots

-If one colours each crossing in Figure \ref{81diagram} blue, and keep track of the crossings as one resolves the Yoshikawa diagram into $2$-component trivial links, up to the max and min of the Morse function, one gets Figure \ref{dpd81} (left).
+If one colours each crossing in Figure \ref{81diagram} blue, and keep track of the crossings as one resolves the Yoshikawa diagram into $2$-component trivial links, together with the trivialization time parameter represented as up/down, one gets Figure \ref{dpd81}, left.
+In this we are only presenting the surface (unknotted) in $\Real^3$ together with the Morse height function and the double-point sets, i.e. the only detail of the original embedding we are keeping track of is the double-point set and the height function.
+In Figure \ref{dpd81} right we have stereographically projected the $S^2$ and identified with $\Real^2$.
+The double-point automorphisms are represented by red arrows, and they are radial arrows, with respect to the $SO_2$-symmetry in the diagram.

-To describe the crossing diffeomorphisms we orient these circles so they are all oriented-parallel, say, with the planar counter-clockwise orientation.
-All our crossing diffeomorphisms are orientation-preserving, over-to-under crossing map (D) to (A), (B) to (E) and (F) to (C).
-From this we can compute $\mu(8_1)=0$.
-Specifically, in the language of Figure \ref{cd0vt}, there is one 4-cycle of overcrossings (a), and three 2-cycle of overcrossings (b).
+All our crossing diffeomorphisms as diffeomorphisms from the over-to-under crossing curves map (D) to (A), (B) to (E) and (F) to (C).
+From this we can compute $\mu(8_1)$.

-The Yoshikawa diagram of $9_1$ (Figure \ref{91diagram}) has a single extra crossing compared to that for $8_1$, thus there will be just one additional circle in the double-point diagram.
-The additional circle will be preserved (mirror reflection) by the over/under diffeomorphism.
-Thus our double-point diagram is

-The new curve in our double-point diagram does not affect our computation since when the curve is in general position there are no vertical pairs on it, i.e. we can treat the diagram as if the dotted curve does not exist.
-The only other difference in the diagram is that our diffeomorphisms reverse the orientations of the curves (given a parallel orientation).
-Thus $\mu(9_1) = 0$.

-The double point diagram for $10_1$ consists of $8$ circles, one for every pair of double points in Figure \ref{101diagram}.
-As one evolves the diagram to the maxima and minima of the height function the double points annihilate in Reidemeister-2 moves.
-This means we have a nested collection of 8 circles in the plane.

-If we coherently orient the circles to be oriented-parallel, the over/under diffeomorphisms preserve orientation.
-Going from the innermost ($1^{st}$ circle) to the outermost ($8^{th}$ circle) we have the diffeomorphisms matching up pairwise the $1^{st}$ and $6^{th}$ circles, the $2^{nd}$ and $5^{th}$, $3^{rd}$ and $8^{th}$, and lastly the $4^{th}$ and $7^{th}$, as depicted in Figure \ref{dpd101} via the dashed-red arrows.
-By symmetry this count is even, $\mu(10_1)=0$.

-The Yoshikawa diagram for $10_2$ has some new features, as the trivialization process for the unlinks requires Reidemeister three moves, and requires creating additional crossings before trivialization.